 Today, Wibbenmeyer’s polyp is gone, and his colonoscopy is part of the reason why.
 “I would say don’t put it off, because I did put it off, and it was almost too late,” he says.
 “I should’ve gotten my colonoscopy at least a year before.
 Luckily, by the grace of God, I was given a second chance, but if you wait too long, you might not be as lucky as I was.”

 Wibbenmeyer was surprised how comfortable he felt during the dreaded colonoscopy procedure.
 “It’s not a bad experience,” he says.
 “It doesn’t hurt.
 The nurses were polite and friendly and Dr. Hussein explained everything thoroughly.
 Don’t get me wrong, I’m not saying it’s something I want to do every day, but I’m happy I finally went to Saint Francis.
 If you have symptoms like I had, you really need to go.”
 Wibbenmeyer is forever grateful to Saint Francis’ team of nurses and doctors who helped him through his colonoscopy, surgery and treatment.
-Wibbenmeyer’s general surgeon, John Joseph Moll Jr., MD, FACS, and his team of nurses comforted him as he went into surgery.
+Wibbenmeyer’s physicians and team of nurses comforted him as he went into surgery.
 “I was nervous but knew I was doing the right thing by having the procedure.
 After the surgery, I called one of the nurses who held my hand before going into the operating room and thanked her and the whole staff for saving my life.
 My words were my gift.
 I am glad to be alive to share that with them,” says Wibbenmeyer.

 One of Wibbenmeyer’s physicians hopes more people follow his advice and get these lifesaving screenings.
 “The bottom line is colonoscopies save lives,” says Rafid J. Hussein, DO, gastroenterologist at Saint Francis.
 “It’s the most effective test for finding polyps, getting rid of them and preventing cancer.”